dbpedia/extraction-framework/.github/ISSUE_TEMPLATE/software-bug.md

  - **Java SDK Version** (java --version):
  - **Maven version** (mvn --version):

-# To Reproduce
+# To reproduce
 > Steps to reproduce the behavior.

-# Additional Context & Logs
+# Additional context & logs
 > Add any other context or logs about the problem here.
 ```